Dr-Dan/godot-fakeo-db/README.md

 For Godot 3.2

-An addon that lets you query arrays of data with ease.
-Useful in games with more complicated data structures such as RPG, RTS.
-Born out of frustration while writing AI and GUI code where this addon can be particularly useful.
+An addon that lets you query arrays of primitives and objects

 ## Features